based-jace/A-Clockwork-Turtle/README.md

 # A-Clockwork-Turtle
-Made in 11 hours in Python's Turtle graphics.
+Made in 11 hours in Python 2's Turtle graphics.
 The goal of the project was to make something (anything) using Turtle.
 Most people's go-to was to experiment a little with Python's random function creating semi-random geometric designs.
 I thought, "Hey.
 I want to re-create a still from A Clockwork Orange."
 So that's what I did.

 My first order of business was to open up VLC along with the movie, and then I took a screenshot of the clip I wanted to use.